Konnor McClain

-Konnor McClain (born February 1, 2005) is an American artistic gymnast and a member of the United States women's national gymnastics team.
+Konnor McClain (born February 1, 2005) is an American artistic gymnast and a former member of the United States women's national gymnastics team.
 She is the 2022 U.S National Champion and was the 2019 City of Jesolo Trophy and the 2019 U.S. Classic Junior All-Around Champion.

 Early life

 McClain was born to Marc and Lorinda McClain in 2005 in Las Vegas, Nevada.
 She has three siblings.
 Her family moved to West Virginia when she was three years old.

 Junior gymnastics career

 2015–16

 In 2015 McClain was part of the Junior Olympic Program and competed at various HOPEs competitions.
 She competed at the 2015 HOPES Championships where she placed second on balance beam, behind Ciena Alipio, fourth in the all-around, fifth on vault, and seventh on floor exercise.
 In 2016 she competed the 2016 Hopes Championships where she placed first in the all-around, on vault, balance beam, and uneven bars, and second on floor exercise.